kytvi2p/grid-updates/README.md

 If you also want to receive the news feed, add the `--download-news` action.
 It will fetch and display (email if run by a cron job) the news feed from the grid.
-It will also allow you to few the news your browser and to be notified of news by an Atom news feed in a regular feed reader.
-This is recommended.
+It will also allow you to view the news your browser (using --patch-tahoe even in Tahoe's web console) and to be notified of news by a regular news reader using an Atom news feed.
+Following the grid-updates news is recommended.

 The list, news and script installation files are stored on the grid itself and -- like all other shares -- need maintenance and repairs[^3].
 If you can,